Blends

 Square Bullet

-Alzheimer's, Huntington's, MS, and other neurodegenerative diseases: Imbalanced ROX for nervous system leads to oxidative damage of nerve tissue and surroundings.
+Alzheimer’s, Huntington’s, MS, and other neurodegenerative diseases: Imbalanced ROX, for nervous system operation and signaling, leads to oxidative damage of nerve tissue and surrounding tissue.

 Square Bullet